 Don’t miss: Best microwaves with stainless steel interior

 You need to understand why microwaves beep in the first place.
-It’s crystal clear that models from major manufacturers nowadays come with an in-built inherent beeping sound.
-There’s must be genuine reasons for this.
+It’s crystal clear that models from major manufacturers nowadays come with an inherent beeping sound.
+There must be genuine reasons for this.

 You don’t need to keep on supervising while cooking pizza in the microwave.
 And because human beings are so forgetful, they’ll head over to other chores – a beeping sound serves as a good reminder that your food is ready.

-Your microwave can produce another beeping noise pattern when the microwave door isn’t closed properly or when there’s a power deficit for your machine to normally function.
+Your microwave can produce another beeping noise pattern when the microwave door isn’t closed properly or when there’s a power deficit for your machine to function normally.